 To expedite the work on this project, for approximately 13 weekends, NW service will not run north of Queensboro Plaza.
 During these weekends, shuttle buses will provide alternative service.
-The first six weekends are confirmed: March 16-17, March 23-24, April 6-7, April 13-14, June 15-16, and June 22-23.
-As more dates are finalized, this page will be updated.
+Shuttle buses will be in use on the following weekends: July 20-21, and July 27-28.

 Impact on traffic

 Vehicular traffic on 31st St and Hoyt Ave South will be impacted by work on the station.
 During the project's normal work hours, provided below, the work site will expand into the street.
 However, we will maintain at least four travel lanes on Hoyt Ave North, five travel lanes on Hoyt Ave South, and one lane of traffic in each direction on 31st St.